jupyter-xeus/xeus/docs/source/kernel_implementation.rst

    :dedent: 4
    :lines: 102-117

 The result and arguments of the completness request are described in the is_complete_request_ documentation.
+Both create_default_complete_reply_ and create_is_complete_reply_ methods are recommended.

 Kernel info
 ~~~~~~~~~~~